beeva-arturomartinez/beeva-best-practices/it_security/server_security/README.md

 * As a default, block all incoming traffic.
 * Provide access to service ports only.
 * Limit the rate of calling to certain hosts.
-* Create blacklists (origins whose packets are dopped) to be dynamic.
+* Create blacklists (origins whose packets are dropped) to be dynamic.
 * Protect against known attacks such as SYN flooding and SYN spoofing.